sumitbirla/polycom/README.md

 #### Receiving notifications from the phone

-This requires you to configure `apps.telNotification.URL` in the phones configuration to the URL printed upon running this commant.  polycom somes with a built in web server to received and print notifications.
+This requires you to configure `apps.telNotification.URL` in the phones configuration to send notification to your computer.
+The `polycom` utility comes with a built-in web server (sinatra) to receive and pretty-print notifications from your phone.

 <pre>